How to Meditate When Your Thoughts Are Racing

 The return is the repetition.
 Like a mental rep.

-When you notice, “I’m planning,” and return to the feeling of your feet under the desk, you are practicing.
+When you notice, “I’m planning,” and return to the feeling of your hands resting together, you are practicing.
 You are not erasing the thought.
 Research on mindfulness suggests small to moderate benefits for anxiety, stress, and mood, not instant silence.
-A large 2019 meta-analysis found small to moderate improvements across anxiety, depression, and stress outcomes source.
+A large 2019 meta-analysis found small to moderate improvements across anxiety, depression, and stress outcomes NIH research.
 Practical mindfulness practices and meditation techniques for beginners and daily life can build steadier attention, not guarantee a quiet mind on demand.

 Before You Meditate With Racing Thoughts